oxygenium-network/oxygenium/.autodoc/docs/markdown/crypto/src/main/scala/org/alephium/crypto/Byte32.md

 val randomBytes = Byte32.random()
 ```
 ## Questions:
- 1. What is the purpose of the `Byte32` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `Byte32` class and how is it used in the `oxygenium` project?
-   - The `Byte32` class represents a 32-byte hash value and is used for cryptographic purposes in the `alephium` project.
+   - The `Byte32` class represents a 32-byte hash value and is used for cryptographic purposes in the `oxygenium` project.
 2. What is the `RandomBytes` trait and how is it related to the `Byte32` class?
    - The `RandomBytes` trait is a serialization trait used for generating random byte arrays, and the `Byte32` class extends this trait to provide a 32-byte hash value.
 3. What is the `HashSchema` object and how is it used in the `Byte32` companion object?